 You are not alone.
 Many lawyers, seeking better ways to help those who were abused and to prevent abusers from continuing to prey on the vulnerable, have been filing civil lawsuits as a way to hold abusive clergy members and their superiors accountable.
 By stepping forward, you can take control over what has happened to you, and you can help prevent it from happening to anyone else.

 Although the Catholic Church has appeared most often in the headlines related to abuse by clergy, it is not the only religious organization or denomination named in abuse scandals.
 Sadly, clergy members in many religions take advantage of their power and position to harm others.
 Within Christianity alone, priests and pastors belonging to Methodist, Pentecostal, Evangelical, Baptist and Church of Latter-Day Saints denominations have been accused of dark crimes against vulnerable members of their congregations.
 Thanks to brave journalism – such as the Oscar award winning movie, Spotlight, which recounted the heroics of Boston Globe reporters who uncovered priest abuse in Boston – more and more Americans are becoming aware of the extent of this problem.
 However, even though we collectively understand that priest abuse needs to be addressed, victims of this mistreatment often have no idea what practical steps are available to hold abusers accountable.

-Austin Sexual Abuse Litigation Attorney in Texas
+Sexual Abuse Litigation Attorney

 Many people who face past abuse feel hopeless, at least at first.
 “That all happened a long time ago,” you may say to yourself.
 “What can I possibly do now?”